chimera83795/fernet-cryptography/README.md

 could be encrypted, locked or not accessable forever!
 It's recommanded to only encrypt copies!

-To turn the .py-programm into an exe-file, you can use pyinstaller or auto-py-tp-exe:
+To convert the .py-programm into an exe-file, you can use pyinstaller or auto-py-tp-exe:

 >pip install pyinstaller